 IFFIm has played a leading role in developing social bonds and has been praised as a success story, earning recognition from the UN, World Bank, G8, Organisation for Economic Co-operation and Development (OECD) and Financial Times among others.
 IFFIm’s work has received multiple awards since its founding.
-EuroWeek magazine cited IFFIm’s 2008 inaugural "uridashi" bond issue in Japan as among the 25 most influential deals between 2007-2012, helping set a trend of ethically-themed bonds sold in Japan.
+EuroWeek magazine cited IFFIm’s 2008 inaugural "uridashi" bond issue in Japan as among the 25 most influential deals between 2007-2012, helping set a trend of ethically themed bonds sold in Japan.
 IFFIm’s debut sukuk was awarded Social Impact Deal of the Year-2014 by Islamic Finance News, and “Islamic Finance Deal of the Year” by Global Finance magazine in 2015.
 IFFIm was also cited as the "SRI Innovation of the Decade" by mtn-i, a news, data and analytics provider, and in 2020 was selected for mtn-i “Deal of the Year.”